 Observers noticed that Dr. King's words, inscribed in stone, were abbreviated and taken out of context.
 In particular, the phrase shown here—"I was a drum major for justice, peace and righteousness"—was an expression that King did not use.
 Many people who visited the monument felt that Words on Monuments matter, and they wanted something to be done.

 After much consultation with and input from stakeholders, U.S. Secretary of the Interior Ken Salazar announced a workaround.
-Instead of modifying the quotation, the two lines on the stone will be removed "by carving striations over the lettering."
-The stone currently has wide grooves or striations that symbolize this piece of stone, known as the "Stone of Hope," being pulled or torn from the rock wall behind it, known as the "Mountain of Despair."
-Additional striations will be chiseled through the words to eliminate the controversial inscription.
+Instead of modifying the quotation, the two lines on the stone would be removed "by carving striations over the lettering."
+In 2013, sculptor Lei Yixin chiseled through the disputed words and added grooves to eliminate the controversial inscription from the monument.
+The grooves suggest that the "Stone of Hope" is pulled from the rock wall behind it, known as the "Mountain of Despair."

 Source: Press Release, Secretary Salazar Provides Update on Resolution to Dr. Martin Luther King, Jr., Memorial, 12/11/2012, http://www.doi.gov/news/pressreleases/secretary-salazar-provides-update-on-resolution-to-dr-martin-luther-king-jr-memorial.cfm [accessed January 14, 2013].